Mwakai/Mwakai/README.md

-- 👋 Hi, I’m @Mwakai, an Android developer, Laravel developer
+- 👋 Hi, I’m @Mwakai, an Android developer || Laravel developer
 - 📫 How to reach me mwakaimwambala@gmail.com